syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 This section describes how to configure the Syncfusion ASP.NET MVC components into the ASP.NET MVC applications.
 There are four ways for embedding our controls into ASP.NET application:

 1. Through Syncfusion Project Template
 3. Through Syncfusion Project Conversion
 3. Through Syncfusion NuGet Packages
 4. Through Manual Integration into the new/existing Application

-The procedures that are followed in manual integration process is entirely automated, when we create an application using Syncfusion Project template.
+The procedures that are followed in manual integration process are entirely automated, when we create an application using Syncfusion Project template.

-The similar steps are followed for integrating the Syncfusion controls into MVC 3, MVC 4 , MVC 5 & MVC6 applications, the only thing that makes it a little bit different is the reference assemblies version chosen for each of the target MVC application.
+The similar steps are followed for integrating the Syncfusion controls into MVC 3, MVC 4, MVC 5, and MVC6 applications, the only thing that makes it a little bit different is the reference assemblies version chosen for each of the target MVC application.

 ## Through Syncfusion Project Template

 Syncfusion provides the Visual Studio Project Templates for the Syncfusion ASP.NET MVC platform to create a Syncfusion MVC application.

 The **Project** **Configuration** **Wizard** automates the process of configuring the required Syncfusion assemblies, scripts and their styles within the newly created application.
-Lets look onto these topics in detail in the below sections.
+Lets look onto these topics in detail in the following sections.

-1. In Visual Studio, create a New **Syncfusion** **ASP.NET** **MVC** **Application** project from **Syncfusion** **Project** **Template** that you can see in the **New** **Project** pop-up as shown in the below image.
-Name it as SyncfusionMvcApplication1 and click **OK**
+1. In Visual Studio, create a New **Syncfusion** **ASP.NET** **MVC** **Application** project from **Syncfusion** **Project** **Template** that you can see in the **New** **Project** pop-up as shown in the following image.
+Name it as SyncfusionMvcApplication1 and click **OK**.

 	![](getting-started_images/getting-started_img3.png)